NormanLeary/Fonazza-Stent/README.md

 - 👋 Hi
 - 👀 I’m interested in learning coding techniques for personal use and research purposes
 - 🌱 I’m currently learning Python
-- 💞️ I don't plan to start a collaboration for now
-- 📫 contact me at mo71@fonazzastent.com

 <!---
 GummerStreet/GummerStreet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.